tecolicom/Text-ANSI-Fold/README.md

     my @list = $fold->text("1223334444")->chops(width => [ 1, 0, -2, 3 ]);
     # return ("1", "", "223334444")

+The padding operation is performed only on the last non-empty element, and no elements corresponding to subsequent items are returned.
+Also, of course, padding is not performed for negative widths.

 # OPTIONS

 Option parameter can be specified as name-value list for **ansi\_fold**